jayraval30/StockPulse/README.md

 ---
 ##  License

-MIT License — feel free to use, modify and distribute..
+MIT License — feel free to use, modify and distribute.

 ---